Rodman, in trouble over interview, blames drink

-SEOUL Retired U.S. basketball star Dennis Rodman apologised on Thursday for suggesting that an American jailed by North Korea was himself to blame for landing in prison, adding that he was upset at the time and had been drinking.
+SEOUL Retired U.S. basketball star Dennis Rodman said in a published statement on Thursday that he had been drinking when he suggested that an American jailed by North Korea was himself to blame for landing in prison.

-Rodman, who calls himself a friend of North Korean dictator Kim Jong Un, caused a furore with his comments on Kenneth Bae, an American missionary imprisoned by Pyongyang.
-Rodman is visiting North Korea with a group of fellow U.S. basketball players.
+Rodman, who calls himself a friend of North Korean dictator Kim Jong Un, caused a furore with his comments on an American missionary imprisoned by Pyongyang.
+He is visiting North Korea with fellow U.S. basketball players.

-"I want to apologise.
-I take full responsibility for my actions, Rodman said in a statement issued by his American publicist.
+In a statement issued by his public relations firm in the United States, Rodman said:

 He added: "I embarrassed a lot of people.
 I'm very sorry.
 At this point I should know better than to make political statements.
 I'm truly sorry."

-Rodman's current visit to North Korea, his fourth, has drawn criticism from human rights activists and Bae's family after he appeared to suggest in an interview peppered with obscenities that Bae, rather than the North Korean authorities, was responsible for his incarceration.
+Rodman's current visit to North Korea, his fourth, has drawn criticism from human rights activists and the family of imprisoned U.S. missionary Kenneth Bae after Rodman appeared to suggest in an interview peppered with obscenities that Bae, rather than the North Korean authorities, was responsible for his incarceration.

-"It is clear to me, however, that there is nothing diplomatic about his trip," she said in a statement earlier on Thursday.
+"It is clear to me, however, that there is nothing diplomatic about his trip," Chung said in a statement Thursday.
 "He is playing games with my brother's life."

-But Chung later issued a separate statement saying that her family had accepted Rodman's apology.

-"As Rodman has stated, being drunk and stressed is not an excuse for what he said, but we acknowledge he is human and we all do make mistakes," Chung said.

-"Our greatest concern remains the health and freedom of my brother Kenneth," she added.
-"We hope and pray that Rodman's comments and ongoing antics have not further endangered my brother.
-Kenneth's health and freedom are precarious."

-Bae, 45, was sentenced to 15 years of hard labour for state subversion in North Korea, where he was detained in 2012 while leading a tour group.
-North Korea's Supreme Court said he used his tourism business to form groups aimed at overthrowing the government.
+Bae, 45, was sentenced to 15 years hard labour for state subversion in North Korea, where he was detained in 2012 while leading a tour group.
+The Supreme Court said he used his tourism business to form groups aimed at overthrowing the government.

-On Thursday, Rodman accompanied Kim on a trip to the Masik Ski Resort.
+On Thursday, Rodman accompanied Kim on a trip to a luxury ski resort.

-A source with direct knowledge of Rodman's itinerary said the 52-year-old took a helicopter to a multibillion-dollar, luxury ski resort that is seen as one of Kim's showcase projects, but which has been condemned by some observers as a waste of money in a country where most of the population is malnourished.
+A source with direct knowledge of Rodman's itinerary said the 52-year-old took a helicopter to a new multibillion-dollar resort which is one of Kim's showcase projects and which has been condemned as a waste of money in a country where most people are malnourished.

 The source declined to be identified due to the sensitivity of the issue.